SmallHallMakerspace/AAPTSM16/README.md

-# AAPTSM16
+# Small Hall Makerspace - Physics Innovation and Entrepreneurship
-Presentation at AAPT Summer Meeting 2016, Sacramento, CA
+* Presented at AAPT Summer Meeting 2016, Sacramento, CA
+* Presented at GWU physics colloquium, 2016, Washington, DC

 # Building
 Use lualatex to build this latex file into a pdf file.